Nick & MeThe Great Brexit Storm Uprooting Old Friendships

-Otto English on the tragic story of how the social media civil war of the last few years has cost him dearly.
+Otto English on the tragic story of how the social media civil war of the last few years has cost him dearly

 I first met Nick in the early 1990s in a staff room in Essex.

-It was the year after I had left university and after some protracted dithering, I had found myself living with my parents and working as an English teacher, at a language school on the fringes of Harlow.
+It was the year after I had left university and, following some protracted dithering, I had found myself living with my parents and working as an English teacher at a language school on the fringes of Harlow.

 We quickly became mates.
 Neither of us wanted to be there.

 Brexit has cost us all so many things – and now it has cost me the chance to say sorry and goodbye to my friend.

 And Nick wanted to be where he had been before.
-For just a few months before we met he had been a professional cricketer, playing for Surrey.
-Destined to go right to the top of the game an injury had cost him his career aged 25 and he was struggling to find new purpose in his life.
-Perhaps he had thought that becoming an English teacher would open up the chance to travel to exotic places – but like me he had ended up in Harlow New Town.
+For just a few months before we met, he had been a professional cricketer for Surrey.
+Destined to go right to the top of the game, an injury had cost him his career aged 25 and he was struggling to find new purpose in his life.
+Perhaps he had thought that becoming an English teacher would open up the chance to travel to exotic places, but, like me, he had ended up in Harlow New Town.